radanalyticsio/oshinko-specs/metrics-for-spark-clusters.md

 Spark exposes several metrics about the state of the master and worker nodes as well as information about jobs that are running or have run.
 These metrics provide key data points that can be used for greater introspection into the cluster state and health.
-This specification proposes adding a Graphite[[1]] based metrics container to Oshinko generated Spark clusters with a service to expose a RESTful endpoint for metrics queries.
+This specification proposes adding a metrics deployment option to Oshinko generated Spark clusters, with the ability to expose a RESTful endpoint for metrics queries.

 ## Problem statement